The Remote Meeting Paradox: More Talk, Less Connection

 Set conversational norms out loud

-People bring different habits from different teams and cultures.
-If you don’t define what “good” looks like, the loudest habits win.
+Everyone drags their own meeting baggage from past teams and cultures.
+If you don’t spell out what ‘good’ looks like, the loudest person’s habits take over by default.

 You might say at the start of a meeting: